-FBI, DOJ, and Navajo Nation team up to solve missing person cases
+FBI, DOJ, and Navajo Nation team up to solve missing persons cases

 After the FBI published a public list of 183 Native Americans who went missing across New Mexico and the Navajo Nation, the ongoing crisis has gained national attention.
 The list includes 115 men, and 68 women, who have been missing for more than 500 days on average.
 Among many other public budgetary needs, including public safety, senior centers, and earthen dams and wind mill repairs, a new missing persons unit will be created after the new fiscal year begins on October 1st.
 Many Navajo Nation families have been raising their voices on the issue for many years as the list has grown.